JacobGordon43/EZApplyDesktop/README.md

 This flowchart shows how it finds the application by identifying aspects of the website, such as apply buttons, login content, etc., and how to handle it.
 There have been some alterations, such as the logic being more of in a loop logic rather than apply > login > form.
 ### Physical Solution
 ![image](https://github.com/JacobGordon43/EZApplyDesktop/assets/77366005/2c8a63ea-04ed-49d9-9293-ea98b55f3bc9)
+In the physical solution, an S3 bucket holds our web application and is monitored by UptimeRobot, which alerts us if the application goes down.
+The contents of the S3 bucket is then delivered to the client side via HTTPS, so that it can be viewed on a client's device.
 ### Logical Solution
 ![image](https://github.com/JacobGordon43/EZApplyDesktop/assets/77366005/6bd8f793-ed74-4e89-a7ac-35176df71cdb)
+The logical solution consists of a Next.js frontend application that uses redux, components, and pages, and is stored in an S3 bucket.
+It communicates to the AWS Backend Infrastructure, which is made up of the API gatway, Lambda functions, and DynamoDB database.
+Finally, the Desktop Python Application is developed with a TKinter UI and Selenium as it's automation tool, with Chrome Driver being used to handle the chrome browser.

 ### Website Wireframe
+The following are the wireframes with the components outlined.
+The input component was removed in development due to issues with handling values in the overall form.
 ![image](https://github.com/JacobGordon43/EZApplyDesktop/assets/77366005/0dd2ea97-deb5-454f-bb9d-0268ab90b047)
 ![image](https://github.com/JacobGordon43/EZApplyDesktop/assets/77366005/f658ab69-e87b-499c-a4ec-b424bb98f6ae)
 ![image](https://github.com/JacobGordon43/EZApplyDesktop/assets/77366005/e00fc8aa-76e5-4877-aec5-99bbc73e9ad9)